mk-fg/name-based-routing-policy-controller/README.rst

 Some less-obvious quirks of availability-checking done by the script are listed below.

-- Service DNS names are expected to have multiple IPs, which change anytime, as CDNs might hand them out randomly depending on phase of the moon or whatever.
+- Service DNS names are expected to have multiple IPs, which change anytime, as CDNs hand them out randomly depending on time, place, load, phase of the moon or whatever.

-  So service/host address set to check is built from all IPs that were seen for it during checks within some reasonable timeframe, like a day or two.
+  So service/host address-set-to-check is built from all addrs that were seen for it during checks within some reasonable timeframe, like a couple days.

   I.e. if currently handed-out IP addr worked, and ones that were during earlier checks didn't, doesn't mean that browser or some other app will use same address,